Finite-size clocks in quantum field theory and the twin paradox

 To study the different passage of time for microscopic observers in QFT, we consider two twins, Alice and Bob undergoing the trajectories $\mf z_\tc{a}(t)$ and $\mf z_\tc{b}(\tau)$ carrying identical clocks, as described in the previous section.
 The clocks are then finite-sized quantum systems with the same energy gap $\Omega$ and proper spatial profile defined by

-where $||\bm u||^2 = \delta_{ij} u^i u^j$.
+where $||\boldsymbol{u}||^2 = \delta_{ij} u^i u^j$.
 With the choice above, $\sigma$ controls the spatial extension of the clock, also corresponding to their light-crossing time in units where $c = 1$.
 Explicitly, the de-excitation probability of each clock can be written as in Eq.~\eqref{eq:P} with spacetime smearings $\Lambda_{\tc{a}}(\mf x)$ and $\Lambda_{\tc{b}}(\mf x)$ given by

 in their respective Fermi normal coordinates.
-Notice that while Alice's Fermi normal coordinates are simply $(t,\bm x)$, Bob's coordinates $(\tau,\bm \xi)$ are constructed from comoving coordinates for each uniformly accelerated portion of its trajectory.
-The explicit coordinate transformations are given in Appendix~\ref{sec:calculations}, and the coordinate lines in the $(t,x)$ plane are depicted in Fig.~\ref{fig:FNC}.
+Notice that while Alice's Fermi normal coordinates are simply $(t,\boldsymbol{x})$, Bob's coordinates $(\tau,\boldsymbol{\xi})$ are constructed from comoving coordinates for each uniformly accelerated portion of its trajectory.
+The coordinate lines in the $(t,x)$ plane are depicted in Fig.~\ref{fig:FNC}.

+Using the clock model presented in Eq.~\eqref{eq:clock_explicit}, and noting that $\mathcal{F}_{\tc{a}} = \mathcal{F}_{\tc{b}}$ since the clocks are identical, the ratio of the twins' elapsed times between the events of departure and reunion is given by the ratio of the corresponding de-excitation probabilities: